 Orphaned commits

-Let’s consider how it is possible to recover data in git at all, since we have deleted them.
-The GIT RESTORE operation should not raise any doubts – git has a linear history.
-Once a given file existed in the local repository, so despite its removal, the file still exists, saved in some previous commit.
-We just recover its contents.
 But what happens when we delete a branch?
 What is a branch at all?
 By itself it does not store any information, commits do record it.
 Branch is just a pointer to the commit, and the only information it contains is the SHA code of the commit it points to.
 This is why branches in GIT run very fast and are very “light”.

 But it also has consequences.
-When we delete a branch, i.e. an indicator, we don’t delete the commit it was pointing to.
-So in theory, this previous commit and changes from a given branch are still in our repository.
+When we delete a branch, i.e., an indicator, we don’t delete the commit it was pointing to.
+So, in theory, this previous commit and changes from a given branch are still in our repository.
 It is then called “orphaned commits”.
 They exist, but there is nothing to point to them.
 They are alone, unrelated to anything, and in fact invisible.
 When we delete a branch, we will not see these commits either using the LOG function or from the browser level, when we open our git repository on GitHub or Bitbucket.

 Garbage Collector

-In the IT world, you can come across something called Garbage Collector.
+In the IT world, you can come across something called the Garbage Collector.
 It is a mechanism that cleans up, for example, unused objects or files.
 Such a mechanism exists, among others in Java Virtual Machine, but also exists in git, which many people don’t even realize.
-By default, “unnecessary” data is stored in git for 90 days, after which the Garbage Collector will get rid of them, but only if nothing indicates a given commit.
-It may happen that we have reflog entries, or some other branch points to our commit, etc. Only completely “useless” items will be removed.
-GC further optimizes certain things and allows for less memory usage.

-Having knowledge of data recovery, deletion (previous article), and GC, we see both great opportunities and great risks here.
-We must always bear in mind the possibility of doing what we do not want and the possibility of harmful actions by criminals.
-We should always be prepared for this and make regular backups.
-In the case of introducing critical data to the git repository and then deleting it, we should also make sure that GC cooperates with us.
+In the case of introducing critical data to the git repository and then deleting it, we should also make sure that the GC cooperates with us.
 Appropriate configuration and the ability to manually start the GC allow us to maximize the security of our data, but it will never give us 100% certainty.
-A suitable backup tool can prove to be an indispensable ally to restore removed files or data.
+A suitable backup tool can prove to be an indispensable ally in restoring removed files or data.

 Git backup – the most reliable way to restore lost data

 And what if all the above scenarios don’t work?
 A professional git backup solution can be your best chance to successfully restore lost files and data.
-While looking for the right solution keep in mind that during the software development process your team uses over a dozen specialistic tools.
+While looking for the right solution, keep in mind that during the software development process, your team uses over a dozen specialized tools.
 Hence, choose a backup solution that covers the DevOps ecosystem and not just a specific platform.
-GitProtect DevOps backup allows you to secure git service providers like GitHub, Bitbucket, GitLab, plus Jira for secure project management and soon also Confluence, Kubernetes, Zendesk, and more.
-And it’s the only product on the market that is equipped with true Disaster Recovery.
-That one feature can be your best choice while dealing with minor or major problems & outages.

-And to learn more about other methods at your disposal check other blog posts:
+And to learn more about other methods at your disposal, check other blog posts:

 Git – How to Revert a File to the Previous Commit?